-The Prisons group is a collaborative community, made up of individuals, groups, teams and networks, from a wide range of disciplines, working together to develop imaginative and innovative research, policy and practice in the fields of prison research.
+Made up of individuals, groups, teams and networks, from a wide range of disciplines, the Prisons Strand of the Centre for Criminal Justice Research and Partnerships work together to develop imaginative and innovative research, policy and practice in the fields of prison research.

 - Arts in prisons

 - Design of interior layout – improving environments

 - Functional assessment

 - Mental and physical wellbeing